koheiw/workshop-IJTA/documents/introduction.md

     ## Loading required package: quanteda

-    ## quanteda version 0.9.9.65
+    ## quanteda version 0.99.9027

-    ## Using 3 of 4 cores for parallel computing
+    ## Using 7 of 8 threads for parallel computing

     ##
     ## Attaching package: 'quanteda'